 Lips are the most important visible body organ of the human.
 But, there are several lips conditions (types of cheilitis) we face all over the years.
-These lip conditions can cause of Flaky dead cells, itchy rashes, cracked lip skins, Blister, and inflammation upper & lower vermilion border, inside & outside vermilion, procheilon, or corners of the lips.
+These lip conditions can cause Flaky dead cells, itchy rashes, cracked lip skins, Blister, and inflammation upper & lower vermilion border, inside & outside vermilion, procheilon, or corners of the lips.
 The most common cause of this inflammation could be cheilitis.
 So, if you suffer from all these problems then it could be a medical problem.

 Chapped or cracked lips usually characterize as cheilitis.
 Initially, what starts as a patch of dry, flaky, cracked skin eventually inflames one or both corners of the mouth with multiple fissures.
 Thus this inflammation leads to bleeding and treatment.

 Case Scenario one:

 Jerry Smith, a 45-year-old man, goes to a dental clinic.
 He has reported a 7-month history of chronic lip swelling.
 It has painful symptoms in his lower lip, which he described as a dry, burning sensation.
 As well as he has been experiencing intermittent development of ulcers over the lips.
 A painful instance of erosion, crusting, and cracking is notable in Smith’s case.
 Additionally, Jerry has a tendency to lick the lip to retain hydration.

 Several screening procedures reveal that Jerry Smith (45) has been suffering from Common Cheilitis.

 So, now we know on, dryness and severe sun exposure are the most common types of cheilitis.
 Also, people who are always licking and rubbing the corners of their mouth habits, ill-fitting dentures are likely to develop cheilitis due to this fact.